Ramat Gan Safari: Animal welfare

 A 'Training & Enrichment' department was established in 2008 to improve the quality of the animals' lives.
 Animals are now trained to voluntarily participate in their own care.
 This technique is known to reduce stress caused by medical and husbandry procedures.
 A study conducted on the Safari's chimpanzees has shown that protected contact training significantly reduces the chimpanzees' social stress.

 Behavioral enrichment is incorporated into daily animal care routine.
 Enrichment encourages natural behaviors and provides interesting experiences for both animals and zoo visitors.

 Special tours

-The Safari offers a variety of classes, programs and activities for the general public; school groups, adult education, summer camps, and special education.
+The Safari offers a variety of classes, programs and activities for the general public, including school groups, adult education, summer camps, and special education.
+These include: